 A dental practitioner who is registered with the General Dental Council in general practice.

 Investigations, such as x-rays or blood tests, to find or to help find the cause of your symptoms.

-A registered dietician who uses the science of nutrition to help in the treatment of medical conditions and promote good health and is recognised by us.
+A registered dietician who uses the science of nutrition to help in the treatment of medical conditions and to promote good health and who is recognised by us.

 The taking of any non-prescription drug, substance or solvent, or misuse of a drug prescribed by a GP or consultant.

 The maximum amount you will have to pay towards your treatment.
 The excess can apply in one of two ways.
 Please refer to your membership certificate to see which one applies to you.